SiRong-github/Emotional-Pizzeria/README.md

 1. Download Unity at Download, making sure to install the latest editor version

-2. Clone the project at https://github.com/baejb1229059/-TODO-Create-team-name.git - Connect your Github account
+2. Clone the project at https://github.com/SiRong-github/-TODO-Create-team-name

 3. Through Unity, open the project by opening the Emotional Pizzeria file